limpins/Deep-Learning-for-Time-Series/README.md

 3. Gómez-García J A, Godino-Llorente J I, Castellanos-Dominguez G. Non uniform Embedding based on Relevance Analysis with reduced computational complexity: Application to the detection of pathologies from biosignal recordings[J].
 Neurocomputing, 2014, 132(7):148-158.
 4. Smith, L. N. (2015).
 Cyclical learning rates for training neural networks.
 Computer Science, 464-472.
 5. Loshchilov, I., & Hutter, F. (2016).
 Sgdr: stochastic gradient descent with warm restarts.

+* Notes
+> The code is for research use only.